Fiction and

 I am, nonetheless, acutely aware that ‘reality’ is one

-of those chameleon-like terms whose
+of those chameleon-like

 meaning shifts in subtle but very important ways depending on the